ibm-cloud-docs/codeengine/subscription-cos.md

 {: screen}

 Now every time that you change your bucket, your job receives notification.

+Job runs that are created by subscriptions are deleted after 10 minutes.
+{: note}

 Want to try a tutorial?
 See [Subscribing to Object Storage events](/docs/codeengine?topic=codeengine-subscribe-cos-tutorial).
 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}